-Prostate cancer affects 1 in 7 men making it the most common type of cancer in America after skin cancer according to the Prostate Cancer Foundation.
-While certain risk factors — including age ethnicity and family history — can't be changed you can reduce your cancer risk by taking steps to keep your prostate healthy.
-Here are five ways to promote good prostate health.
+Prostate cancer affects one in eight men, making it the most common type of cancer in America after skin cancer, according to the Prostate Cancer Foundation.
+Although certain risk factors -- including age, ethnicity, and family history -- can't be changed, you can reduce your cancer risk by taking steps to keep your prostate healthy.
+Here are five ways to promote good prostate health:

 - Eat a healthy diet.
-The Mayo Clinic recommends filling your plate with fresh fruits and vegetables whole grains lean protein like fish and beans and healthy fats like olive oil and nuts.
-In addition limit your intake of fatty meats and dairy.
-One specific diet is a Mediterranean diet which tends to be lower in red meat and saturated fats.
-Also tomato-based sauces are common and tomatoes are high in lycopene which we know has an impact on prostate health.
+The Mayo Clinic recommends filling your plate with fresh fruits and vegetables, whole grains, lean protein such as fish and beans, and healthy fats such as olive oil and nuts.
+In addition, limit your intake of fatty meats and dairy.
+One specific diet is a Mediterranean diet, which tends to be lower in red meat and saturated fats.
+Also tomato-based sauces are common, and tomatoes are high in lycopene, which we know has an impact on prostate health.

 - Know your risk factors.
-Experts don't fully understand what causes prostate cancer though they do know that certain things can increase your risk.
-Men who are over age 50 are African-American or have a father or brother with prostate cancer are more likely to develop the disease than other men according to the American Cancer Society.
+Experts don't fully understand what causes prostate cancer though they do know certain things can increase your risk.
+Men who are over age 50, are African American, or have a father or brother with prostate cancer are more likely to develop the disease than other men, according to the American Cancer Society.

 - Discuss screenings with your doctor.
-According to the Prostate Cancer Foundation experts are still debating whether every man should undergo screenings which can lead to unnecessary invasive tests or treatment.
-If you have a family history of prostate cancer then it's going to be much more important to have screening done.
+According to the Prostate Cancer Foundation, experts are still debating whether every man should undergo screenings, which can lead to unnecessary invasive tests or treatment.
+If you have a family history of prostate cancer, it's going to be much more important to have screenings done.
 Talk with your doctor to weigh your individual risks.
-If your doctor decides that screening is right for you be sure to follow-through.
+If your doctor decides screening is right for you, be sure to follow through.